By Dana Kim, Crypto Markets Analyst

 -

 Shift Towards Layer 2 Solutions: As Ethereum’s base-layer fees become untenable, Layer 2 networks like Optimism and Arbitrum are gaining traction as viable alternatives with much lower transaction costs.
-Analysts at Chainalysis predict that increased adoption of Layer 2 could significantly reshape trading habits within the next year.
+Analysts at Chainalysis predict that increased adoption of such technology could significantly reshape trading habits within the next year.

 -